2025 Speakers

 Faisal Al Sahouti

-Chief Executive Officer, Qatar Internatioanl Court & Dispute Resolution Centre
+Chief Executive Officer, Qatar International Court & Dispute Resolution Centre (QICDRC)

 Faisal Al Sahouti has been the CEO of the QICDRC since April 2014 and is a member of its Judicial Advisory Board as part of the senior leadership.
 He is responsible for the administrative, financial and legal affairs of the QICDRC in collaboration with the President, Lord Thomas of Cwmgiedd, former Lord Chief Justice of England and Wales.